-RSHE provision at Iford and Kingston CE Primary school
+RSHE provision at Iford and Kingston C E school:

-→ Is an identifiable part of our school curriculum, which has planned, timetabled lessons across all the Key Stages.
+- Is an identifiable part of our school curriculum, which has planned, timetabled lessons across all the Key Stages. - Is taught by staff regularly trained in RSHE (with expert visitors invited in to enhance and supplement the programme, where appropriate). - Works in partnership with parents and carers, informing them about what their children will be learning and how they can contribute at home. - Delivers lessons where pupils feel safe and encourages participation by using a variety of teaching approaches with opportunities to develop critical thinking and relationship skills. - Is based on reliable sources of information, including about the law and legal rights, and distinguishes between fact and opinion.

-- → Is taught by staff trained in RSHE (with visitors invited in to enhance and supplement the programme, where appropriate). - ★ Works in partnership with parents and carers, informing them about what their children will be learning and how they can contribute at home. - → Delivers lessons where pupils feel safe and encourages participation by using a variety of teaching approaches with opportunities to develop critical thinking and relationship skills. - → Is based on reliable sources of information, including about the law and legal rights, and distinguishes between fact and opinion. - → Promotes safe, equal, caring and enjoyable relationships and discusses real-life issues appropriate to the age and stage of pupils, including friendships, families, consent, relationship abuse, sexual exploitation and safe relationships online. - → Gives a positive view of human sexuality with honest and medically accurate information so that pupils can learn about their bodies and sexual and reproductive health in ways that are appropriate to their age and maturity. - → Gives pupils opportunities to reflect on their values and influences (such as from peers, media, faith and culture) that may shape their attitudes to relationships and sex and nurture respect for different views. - → Includes learning about how to get help and treatment from sources such as the School Health Service and other health and advice services including reliable information online. - ★ Fosters gender equality and LGBT+ (lesbian, gay, bisexual, transexual) equality and challenges all forms of discrimination in RSHE lessons and in everyday school life We follow the Church of England Education Office guidance "Valuing All God's Children." - ★ Meets the needs of all pupils with their diverse experiences including those with special educational needs and disabilities. - → Seeks pupils' views about RSHE so that teaching can be made relevant to their real lives and assessed and adapted as their needs change.
+- Promotes safe, equal, caring and enjoyable relationships and discusses real-life issues appropriate to the age and stage of pupils, including friendships, families, consent, relationship abuse, sexual exploitation and safe relationships online. - Gives a positive view of human sexuality with honest and medically accurate information so that pupils can learn about their bodies and sexual and reproductive health in ways that are appropriate to their age and maturity. - Gives pupils opportunities to reflect on their values and influences (such as from peers, media, faith and culture) that may shape their attitudes to relationships and sex and nurture respect for different views. - Includes learning about how to get help and treatment from sources such as the School Health Service and other health and advice services including reliable information online. - Fosters gender equality and LGBT+ (lesbian, gay, bisexual, trans) equality and challenges all forms of discrimination in RSHE lessons and in everyday school life. - Meets the needs of all pupils with their diverse experiences including those with special educational needs and disabilities. - Seeks pupils' views about RSHE so that teaching can be made relevant to their real lives and assessed and adapted as their needs change.